brunodpoliveira/Fallout1DemoAI/README.md

 The game can be completed in multiple ways:
 1. **Side with the Crypts**: Help them wipe out the Fools and maintain control of the generator.
 2. **Side with the Fools**: Help them wipe out the Crypts and transfer the rule of the town to them.
+3. **Side with the Civilians**: Negotiate a peace-deal or wipe out both gangs to return the city to the townsfolk
-3. **Neutral Approach**: Wait for the gangs to wipe each other out, then finish off the survivors.
+4. **Neutral Approach**: Wait for the gangs to wipe each other out, then finish off the survivors.
-4. **Destruction**: Use wire cutters to destroy the generator, dooming everyone in the town.
+5. **Destruction**: Use wire cutters to destroy the generator, dooming everyone in the town.

 ### Controls
 #TODO virtualcontroller explanations
 - Player movement and interaction are placeholders: Arrow keys for directions and Z/West Button (the bottom button) for entering dialog with a NPC
 - Press the Return/North Button (the middle button) to pause the game.
 You can access the Notes from this menu
 - Press Space/South Button (the top button) to attack and interact with objects, such as chests
 - In the Dialog Window, interact with NPCs by typing messages on the Dialog Window, and click the buttons  with your mouse to interact with them.
 - Hold and drag the right mouse button in the Dialog message window to scroll through it
 - Future versions will include voice input and additional controls.